URGENT: Eye Care Products Recalled Nationwide – Check Your Drops!

 What’s Next?

 In case you’ve had any undesirable reaction following use of these eye care products, report it at once to your healthcare provider.
 You can even lodge a complaint with the FDA’s MedWatch Safety Information and Adverse Event Reporting Program.
-Hence, be attentive and take necessary action to save your families and yourself from the unhealthy foods.
+Hence, be attentive and take necessary action to save your family and yourself from unhealthy foods.

 Conclusion